BLB Solicitors

 Will a judge go against a CAFCASS report?

-In a recent article, I examined the role of CAFCASS and how in family proceedings their officers – officially styled ‘Family Court Advisers’ – are treated as the experts when it comes to children and their needs.
-Now, I will consider a common question I encounter – will a judge go against a CAFCASS report?
+In an earlier article, we examined the role of CAFCASS and how, in family proceedings, their officers – officially styled ‘Family Court Advisers’ – are treated as the experts when it comes to children and their needs.
+Now, I consider a common question – will a judge go against a CAFCASS report?

 To answer this question, it’s first necessary to understand the legal principles involved in any proceedings relating to children.